ANiggemann/ANI-Camera-Remote/README.md

 * default_delayToStart = 0 - Delay in seconds till start of timelapse
 * default_numberOfShots = 10 - Number of shots in timelapse mode
 * default_delayBetweenShots = 5 - Delay between shots in timelapse mode

+License
+-
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details